tus/TUSKit/README.md

 To upload multiple files at once, you can use the `uploadFiles(filePaths:)` method.

+## Custom upload URL and custom headers

+To specify a custom upload URL (e.g. for TransloadIt) or custom headers to be added to a file upload, please refer to the `uploadURL` and `customHeaders` properties in the methods related to uploading.
+Such as: `upload`, `uploadFileAt`, `uploadFiles` or `uploadMultiple(dataFiles:)`.

 ## Measuring upload progress

 To know how many files have yet to be uploaded, please refer to the `remainingUploads` property.